 Glice Skating Rink

 The glice skating rink is beautiful at night, with lights strung overhead.
 Skate rental is available for $5.
 Glice is a synthetic surface that’s eco friendly and doesn’t depend on outside temperatures or refrigeration.
 It’s a unique surface to skate on!

 Holiday Model Railroad

-Head to the Riverside Room to marvel at a room full of model trains, tracks, and towns.
-The display is called Santa’s Animals Holiday Express Model Railroad because there are several animals to search for, including a giraffe driving a car!
+Head to the Riverside Room to marvel Santa’s Toy Shop Model Railroad, a room full of model trains, tracks, and towns.
 There is lots to see and several trains and other vehicles circling the tracks.

 For whatever reason, we had a difficult time finding where this was.
 If you are looking at BZ Red Hots (the large restaurant next to the Seven Seas), walk around the building on the right side.
 There is a LGB (Lehmann Gross Bahn) Model Railroad Club sign with a ramp going down to the Riverside Room door.

 You can take pictures with Santa and Mrs. Claus in the Seven Seas Underwater Viewing area from 4:00 – 8:30 pm through December 22, 2019.